 Filip Jelenak described some of his Serbian family’s “lighthearted traditions” for celebrating Christmas.
 Nikhil Pallikonda addressed questions he’s frequently received about aspects of his Indian culture, such as arranged marriage, the caste system and Hindu people’s beliefs about cows.
 And …

 Whether you’re a seasoned runner or training seriously for the first time, the way you structure your workout regimen is important in protecting you from injury.
 Most running-related injuries occur at the knees, feet, shins, Achilles tendon and calves; hip, …

 “For literally half of my life, DMU has been a constant for me.
 It has given me so much.
 It's been said that it is every man's obligation to put back into the world the equivalent of what he takes out of it.
 I will never be able to give back to DMU what it has given me, but I will continue to share how special Des Moines University is to me.”

 Chair, Program Director and Associate Professor, Doctor of Physical Therapy Program

 Equal Opportunity and Nondiscrimination

 Des Moines University is an Equal Opportunity Employer.
-We evaluate qualified applicants without regard to race, color, national origin, ethnicity, creed, religion, age, disability, sex, gender identity, sexual orientation, pregnancy, veteran status, genetic information and other characteristics protected by law (“protected class”).
+We evaluate qualified applicants without regard to race, color, national origin, ethnicity, creed, religion, age, disability, sex, gender, gender identity, sexual orientation, pregnancy, veteran status, genetic information and other characteristics protected by law (“protected class”).
 For more information please view the EEO is the Law poster.
-Applications by members of all underrepresented groups are encouraged to apply.
+Members of all underrepresented groups are encouraged to apply.